-One of the most attractive characteristics of flexible workspace for large enterprises is the ability to customize the space to a company’s unique culture and needs.
+One of the most attractive characteristics of a flexible workspace for large enterprises is the ability to customize the space to a company’s unique culture and needs.
 More often than not, especially when willing to sign a longer-term agreement, coworking space providers will work with an organization to provide custom buildouts that adhere to an enterprise’s particular demands and expectations for the space.

 Therefore, without the complexities of something like an improvement allowance in a traditional lease, flex space providers will create unique spaces with branding elements and other nuances that the tenant either needs or prefers.
 This could include anything from physically moving or eliminating walls to providing frosted glass or increased network security for privacy issues.
 The resulting private flex spaces are cost-efficient for the tenant, provide space according to their specifications and branding needs, but still afford a far greater degree of flexibility when compared to restrictive, complicated long-term traditional leases.

 Ultimately, coworking space is a tremendous asset to large corporations by giving them flexible office space options that allow an enterprise to pivot according to a highly dynamic marketplace.
 As it stands, one in every seven employees of companies with 100 people or more already uses coworking space during at least a portion of their workweek.
 Although the average use is less than a day per week for a typical employee, just that small amount of access to a coworking environment yields over 16% greater worker effectiveness and a 22% better workplace experience.